27 February 2017

-Dr John Callow, author of a new book on the exile of King James II (James VII of Scotland) explores how the king created the Jacobite movement and inspired the loyalty of thousands of followers, despite being exiled far from his homeland.
+Dr John Callow, author of a book on the exile of King James II (James VII of Scotland) explores how the king created the Jacobite movement and inspired the loyalty of thousands of followers, despite being exiled far from his homeland.
 Read more about the Stewart monarchs in our History Scotland digital special.

 Jacobitism was always a matter of the heart, as well as the head.
 Of romance, as well as of hard political calculation.
 It conjures up a world of Alan Breck Stewart drilling ragged Highland insurgents before Culloden Moor; of a Bonnie Prince lost in the heather; secret toasts to kings “across the water”; and of exiles longing to return home.